The following are policies related to business travel for Calvin College staff and faculty.

 - Travel reservations

-All Calvin College faculty and staff are to use the services of Carlson Wagonlit to make all reservations for air travel, lodging, rail and rental cars.
+All Calvin College faculty and staff are to use the services of Carlson Wagonlit to make all reservations for air travel, lodging, Amtrak and rental cars.

 If you do not have a personal travel profile, which gives Carlson Wagonlit necessary personal travel information, please contact Cristi at firstname.lastname@example.org.
 She will create a basic travel profile for you, which will auto-generate a message to your Calvin email with instructions on where to go online to register your travel account.